rumaisaabdulhai/quad_sim/README.md

-# Quadcopter Simulation
+# Autonomous Indoor Drone Application

-Developed by Rumaisa Abdulhai (Dec 2019 - Present)
+Developed by Rumaisa Abdulhai (Aug 2019 - Present)

 Student at Massachsetts Academy of Math & Science at WPI